jefvel/haxe-firebase/readme.md

     <script src="https://www.gstatic.com/firebasejs/3.6.0/firebase.js"></script>

-In the html file you are going to use, then all things in haxe-firebase should work as written in the firebase documentation.
+In the html file you are going to use.
+After this you can call firebase code as written in the firebase documentation.